espressif/sync-jira-actions/README.md

 ## Project Issues

-If you encounter any issues, feel free to report them in the project's issues or create Pull Request with your suggestion.
+If you encounter any issues, feel free to report them in [this project's issues](https://github.com/espressif/sync-jira-actions/issues) or create Pull Request with your suggestion.

 ## Contributing